Housing Market Forecast 2020 2021

 Prices Dropping Down Under

 Compare the two charts below to see how prices have changed over the last months.
-Last month, prices in Sydney dropped 8% overall while house price fell by 9.2%.
+Earlier this year, rent prices in Sydney dropped 8% overall while house price fell by 9.2%.

 The general consensus is that Australia’s housing market has resumed its upward momentum during the last half of 2019, and is ready for solid growth in 2020.